 Some examples of agreed ways of working and ways that you can demonstrate that you work in line with them include:

-- Health & Safety Policy & Procedure: Reporting any concerns you have to your manager
+- Health & Safety Policy & Procedure: Reporting safety concerns to your manager

 - Professional Development Policy – Attend all training and be an active participant during supervision and appraisal

-- Infection Control Policy & Procedure – ensure you perform all cleaning tasks as directed and understand why it must be carried out in that way
+- Infection Control Policy & Procedure – Ensure you perform all cleaning tasks as directed and understand why they must be carried out in that way

 Accessing your agreed ways of working